JoseLuisPovedanoPoyato/dissertation/timelog.md

 	- Problem: Why do doubled measurements match Node Exporter measurements?

 ## 3 March 2023
-* * 0.5 hours * Removed all duplicated measurements
+* * 0.5 hours * Removed all duplicated measurements (By calculating average to guarantee max portability (We don't have to worry about cherry picking correct id))
 * * 1 hour * Collect grouped memory from cluster
 * * 0.5 hours * Updated files so all grouped memory goes to the same file (Facilitates plotting)
 * * 1 hour * Automated the creation of the gnuplot scripts